Politics

 Timur Mindich talking to Ukrainska Pravda journalist in Israel.
 (Screenshot / Ukrainska Pravda)

-Ukraine has sent requests to extradite two suspects in the Midas corruption case from Israel, Maryana Haikovska-Kovbasiuk, the spokesperson for the Prosecutor General's Office, told the Kyiv Independent on March 31.
+Ukraine has requested Israel extradite two suspects in a multi-million-dollar corruption case, Maryana Haikovska-Kovbasiuk, the spokesperson for the Prosecutor General's Office, told the Kyiv Independent on March 31.

 Nine suspects have been charged in the case.
 Apart from Mindich and Tsukerman, these include ex-Deputy Prime Minister Oleksiy Chernyshov and former Energy and Justice Minister Herman Halushchenko.

-Zelensky's ex-Chief of Staff Andriy Yermak and Rustem Umerov, former defense minister and current secretary of the National Security and Defense Council, are also under investigation in the case but have not been charged yet.
+Zelensky's ex-Chief of Staff Andriy Yermak and Rustem Umerov, former defense minister now secretary of Ukraine's National Security and Defense Council, are also under investigation but have not been charged.

 “Israel is a very difficult country for extradition," he said.
 "In order to extradite a person, you essentially have to hand over all the materials of the criminal case.”